Infertility in women

 An egg survives only 12 to 24 hours after it is released from the ovary.
 For conception to occur, a sperm must be able to fertilize the egg during this time.
 Couples can optimize their chances for conception by planning sexual intercourse during the woman's fertile window:

 To determine when the fertile window occurs, women should track their menstrual cycles.
-They can also try methods such as charting basal body temperature to monitor ovulation (see Diagnosis section of this report).
+They can also try methods such as charting BBT to monitor ovulation (see Diagnosis section of this report).

 Frequency of Intercourse